2019’s Best & Worst States for Health Care

 Cost – Total Points: 33.33

-Note: This metric measures the percentage of the population aged 64 and younger with high out-of-pocket medical spending relative to their annual income.
+Note: This metric measures the share of the population aged 64 years and younger with high out-of-pocket medical spending relative to their annual income.

 Access – Total Points: 33.33